Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-model-view-controller/03-controllers/03-test-three.md

 <hr>

 ### The Code
 Go into the `testcontroller.js` file and add the following method.
-Add it to the bottom of the file, but above the export statement:
+Add it to the bottom of the file, above the export statement:

 ```js
 /****************************************